 Data Samples Overview

-The principal accomplishment of the Early Indicators project has been the creation of a data set to study the process of aging longitudinally in the Union Army (UA) cohort - a white, northern population that reached age 65 mainly between 1885 and 1912.
+Another major accomplishment of the Early Indicators project has been the creation of a data set to study the process of aging longitudinally in the Union Army (UA) cohort - a white, northern population that reached age 65 mainly between 1885 and 1912.
 The data set is comprised of 15,000 variables on each of over 39,000 recruits.

 Where to Download Data